cpwardell/FiNGS/README.md

-**altbadorientationprop** | Proportion of ALT reads with an inverted orientation | 0 **refmatecontigcount** | Number of contigs seen in REF reads | 1 **altmatecontigcount** | Number of contigs seen in ALT reads | 1
+**altbadorientationprop** | Proportion of ALT reads with an inverted orientation | 0 **refmatecontigcount** | Number of contigs seen in REF reads | 1 **altmatecontigcount** | Number of contigs seen in ALT reads | 1 **phalf** | P value for this variant belonging to the non-OxoG-artifact distribution, only calculated for for C>A or G>T mutations | NA
+**poxog** | P value for this variant belonging to the OxoG-artifact distribution, only calculated for for C>A or G>T mutations | NA